An explanation of Mondrian's oeuvre by Michael Sciam

 Broadway Boogie Woogie, Diagram F

-A multiplicity of yellow, red and blue fragments concentrates in a synthesis of those three colors (Diagram E) and then reopens to the multiple (Diagram F).
-From expansion toward increasing concentration (Diagram E) and then from concentration back to expansion (Diagram F):
+A multiplicity of yellow, red and blue fragments concentrates in a synthesis of those three colors (Diagram E) and then reopens to the multiple (Diagram F):

 Broadway Boogie Woogie, 1942-43, Piet Mondrian